Oracy Intent, Implementation and Impact

 - GD Reading club – opportunities to discuss books that have been read and opinions

-- Singing club – project voice, expression, perform
+- School choir – project voice, expression, perform

 - Plays – performance, drama